Cwantic/Documentation/Python/Samples/converter.md

 ![Image](../../Images/PythonSample3_8.jpg)

-And in the Design mode :
+And in the Piping screen :

 ![Image](../../Images/PythonSample3_9.jpg)